yeimsf/Lyrics-Grepper/README.md

-## Avalanche Lyrics Finder -  A Tool That Is Used For Searching On A Specific Song's Lyrics
+### Avalanche Lyrics Finder

+A Tool That Is Used For Searching On A Specific Song's Lyrics

-### This Tool Requires The Latest Version Of Googler To Be Installed In /usr/local
+**This Tool Requires The Latest Version Of Googler To Be Installed In /usr/local**

-### This Tool Also Requires Having A Youtube API Authontication Key
+**This Tool Also Requires Having A Youtube API Authontication Key**

-#### Help Manual:
+> Help Manual:

 ```
 Help :::